rocky-linux/documentation/docs/guides/installation.md

 # Installing Rocky Linux

 This guide walks through the detailed steps to install a 64-bit version of the Rocky Linux distribution on a stand-alone system.

-****
-In this guide we will be performing a server class install using an operating system installer image downloaded from the Rocky Linux project website.
+We will be performing a server class install using an operating system installer image downloaded from the Rocky Linux project website.
 We will step through the installation and customization steps in the following sections.
-****

-!!!
-Note
-    Wherever there is a command which is run from the command prompt it will be assumed that you are logged in as a standard user (not the superuser).
-The command to type will not show the command prompt which could be different depending on the system and operating system you are using.

 ## OS Installation Prerequisites